jmoyou2011/LLM-Nvidia-Comparision/README.md

 One must sign up for NGC (https://catalog.ngc.nvidia.com/ai-foundation-models), log in, and head to AI foundational models.
 For more information, refer to the "ngc-readme.md" in the file list.

 The repo contains one notebook named **nvidia_llm_requests.ipynb**.
-This notebook uses the requests module to interact with the Nvidia APIs.
+This notebook uses the requests module to interact with the NVIDIA APIs.
 The notebook has three sections listed below:

-   * Benchmarking against multiple prompts (five in the test case)
+   * Benchmarking against multiple prompts (five in the test case).

-   * Benchmarking against multiple scenarios (short prompt -> short output, short prompt -> long output, long prompt -> short output and, long prompt -> long output.)
+   * Benchmarking against multiple query scenarios (short input -> short output, short input -> long output, long input -> short output and, long input -> long output).

-   * Interactive Gradio interfaces that allow you to interact with a selected model and user input prompt as well as user input prompt against multiple models.
+   * Interactive Gradio interfaces that allow you to interact with a selected model (single) and user input prompt as well as user input prompt against multiple models.
 Each interface allows the user to save the response.

 ## Screenshots of Outputs
 <p align="center">Expected structure of the outputs when the benchmark process is completed</p>